Francisco1904/MyOwnWeather-v2/README.md

 - `NEXT_PUBLIC_FIREBASE_*` - All Firebase configuration variables
 - `NEXT_PUBLIC_DEFAULT_LOCATION` - Default location for initial weather display

+### Security Considerations

+This portfolio project uses client-side API calls with `NEXT_PUBLIC_` prefixed environment variables for simplicity and demonstration purposes.
+In a production environment, consider these security best practices:

+- **API Keys Protection**: Move API calls to server components or API routes to prevent exposing API keys in client-side code
+- **Environment Variables**: Remove `NEXT_PUBLIC_` prefix from sensitive credentials to ensure they're only available server-side
+- **Rate Limiting**: Implement more robust rate limiting and request validation
+- **Access Control**: Add additional layers of authentication for sensitive operations

+The current implementation prioritizes demonstration of frontend capabilities and simplified architecture for portfolio purposes, while acknowledging the security tradeoffs this approach entails.

 ---

 ## 🏗️ Project Architecture